 Introduction

-Infantile botulism is caused by Clostridium botulinum, which is an anaerobic spore-forming, gram-positive bacillus.[1][2][3][4]
-It can be found in the soil, water, and air with a lethal toxin dosage as low as 1 mcg/kg.
-Botulism infection can occur in five different ways:
+Infantile botulism is caused by Clostridium botulinum, an anaerobic, spore-forming, gram-positive bacillus.[1][2][3][4]
+This bacterium is found in soil, water, and air, with a lethal toxin dosage as low as 1 mcg/kg.
+Botulism can develop through 5 distinct mechanisms, though this article focuses on infantile botulism.

 Etiology